Eugene-Kwaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move moves all files that begin with an uppercase letter to the directory.

 101-clean_emacs deletes files that end with ~ character.

+102-tree creates a tree of directories.